coder/code-server/doc/FAQ.md

 an extension.

-If an extension is not available or does not work, you can grab its VSIX from its Github releases or build it yourself and [Install from VSIX](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix).
+If an extension is not available or does not work, you can grab its VSIX from its Github releases or build it yourself.
+Then run the `Extensions: Install from VSIX` command in the Command Palette and point to the .vsix file.

+See below for installing an extension from the cli.

 Feel free to file an issue to add a missing extension to the marketplace.